 The Retail Distribution Review (RDR) and the Financial Advice Market Review (FAMR) aimed to improve consumer outcomes from financial advice and guidance.
 We are reviewing their impact on the market to date, and assessing how the market may develop, to ensure it meets consumer needs now and in the future.

-Here we update on our work so far, and set out our next steps.
+Further to our July 2019 update, below, we explain further progress on our work and set out next steps.

 We published a Call for Input in May 2019, asking for views on the issues that stakeholders thought we should consider as part of our review.
 We received 57 responses from a range of consumer bodies, trade bodies and firms.
 We held a series of stakeholder events across the UK to gather further input and feedback.
 We have also met with several trade bodies, firms and other interested parties.